estlit/EdgeChipLab_RV32I_Compliance_Report/README.md

 > “Congratulations on building a core that passes the RV32I ACTs v.
 3.0!”

-This public acknowledgement is meaningful validation of the hardware verification result.
+This public acknowledgement provides meaningful external validation of the hardware verification result.

 ---